mickaeltemporao/CMT4A-CMSS-TEMPLATE/challenges/challenge_04.md

 # Challenge 4: The Analyst

-# Objective
+# Learning objective
-- Summarise data
-- Understand figures
-- Derive insights figures
+- Derive insights from data

 # Instructions